 The CBT PS exam contains 100 questions.
 The total appointment time is 7 hours—2 minutes for nondisclosure agreement, 8 minutes for a tutorial, and 6 hours for the actual exam.
 There are two sections of the exam that are approximately 50 questions each with an optional 50-minute scheduled break offered at the end of the first section.
 The PS exam uses USCS measurements.

-The computer-based PS exam also introduces a new testing component: alternative item types (AIT).
-AITs are items other than traditional multiple-choice questions.
+The computer-based PS exam also introduces a new testing component: alternative item types (AITs).
+AITs are questions other than traditional multiple-choice questions.
 Learn more about AITs.

 The PS exam is a closed-book exam.
 Examinees will be provided with a PS Reference Handbook (PDF) on exam day.